Go Back

 Instructions

-1. Soak the raisins in rum or apple juice overnight.
+1. Soak the raisins in rum or apple juice for at least 8 hours or overnight.

-3. Mix the flour with baking powder and sift into a mixing bowl.
-Add sugar, vanilla sugar, butter-vanilla flavor (if you have taken apple juice, add rum flavor), cardamom, mace, orange peel, quark, egg, egg yolk and the softened butter and everything with the mixer on the highest setting for about 5 Work through minutes.
-Then place the dough on a lightly floured work surface and press a well into it.
-Add the lemon peel, ground almonds and rum-raisins and work everything into a smooth dough.
-If it sticks too much (depending on how much liquid the raisins have drawn), add a little flour.
+3. Mix flour and baking powder together, then sift into a mixing bowl.
+Add sugar, vanilla sugar, cardamom, mace, orange peel, quark, egg, egg yolk, and softened butter.
+If you soaked the raisins in rum, add butter-vanilla flavor; if you soaked them in apple juice, add rum flavor instead.
+Mix on the highest setting for about 5 minutes until combined.
+Transfer the dough to a lightly floured surface and press a well into the center.
+Add the drained raisins, lemon peel, and ground almonds to the well.
+Knead everything into a smooth dough, adding a little flour if it becomes too sticky.